Share the article!

 It's a classic mistake that steals your productivity over time.

-Be sure to schedule breaks into your day, even if it's just a few minutes here and there.
-Get up and walk around, go outside for some fresh air, or do something else to clear your head.
+Make sure you schedule breaks into your day, even if it's just a few minutes here and there.
+Get up and walk around, go outside to get some fresh air, or do something else to clear your head.

 Taking breaks will help you stay sharp and focused so you can get more done.

-When you work from home or somewhere outside of an office, it can be easy to feel isolated from the rest of the world.
+When you work from home or anywhere outside an office, it can be easy to feel isolated from the rest of the world.

 Feeling isolated can lead to loneliness and reduced productivity.